 A family consists of a husband, wife and children, the legal foundation of which is the marriage agreement.
 Economic problems, absence of chemistry between the spouses, addiction to narcotic drugs and domestic violence might bring about problems, which if not solved through amicable means, may lead to adjudication.
 The most common disputes involve among all alimony, disobedience, dowry and the like.
 Because of the existing subtleties in Iranian laws, skillful management of family disputes is of utmost importance.
-Since family law is part of Personal Status, dual nationality and marriage of Iranian nationals with foreigners may make the issue all the more sensitive and worthy of very careful consideration.
-The Legal System of Iran has generally regulates the legal aspects of family relations in the Civil Code of The Islamic Republic of Iran.
+Since family law is part of personal status, dual nationality and marriage of Iranian nationals with foreigners may make the issue all the more sensitive and worthy of very careful consideration.
+The legal system of Iran has generally regulated the legal aspects of family relations in the Civil Code of the Islamic Republic of Iran.
 In addition to this, in 2013 The Islamic Consultative Assembly of Iran has ratified the latest Iran’s Family Protection Act, in which Special Family Court branches and their jurisdiction has expanded.
 According to mention Act, the below issues, among others, are under the jurisdiction of Special Family Court:

 Furthermore, it provides that if one of the couple in dispute is resident of another country, the court with jurisdiction over the place of residence of the one who lives in Iran is fit to process the claim.
 If both the couple are residents of another country but one is temporarily residing in Iran, the court of his/her place of residence in Iran, and if both are temporarily residing in Iran the court of the wife’s place of residence is fit to process the claim.
 And if neither temporarily reside in Iran then the court of Tehran province has jurisdiction to process the claim, unless if the couple agree on another location for processing.